WhatCanIEatOrganization/WhatCanIEat/README.md

 - Login/Registration: Users will be able to create their own accounts for a more personalized experience.

-- Generate a Recipe using OpenAI from Ingredients in Your Fridge: Utilizing AI to offer recipe suggestions based on what's in your fridge.
+- Diet generator: Generate diet using OpenAI.

 - Save Your Favorite Recipes: A feature for users to save and easily access their favorite recipes.